Who was Earl Grey?

-How can the most popular flavored tea in the world possibly have an ingredient that is bad for you, I thought?
-Wanting to prove that theory very wrong I found some interesting facts.
-Though I’ll tell you about our iced Earl Grey later.
+How can the most popular flavored tea in the world possibly have an unhealthy ingredient for you?
+I wanted to prove that theory very wrong and found some interesting facts.
+Though, I’ll tell you about our iced Earl Grey later.

-Bergamot is a small, pear shaped citrus native to southeast Asia but now commercially grown in Calabria, Italy.
-The fruit thrives in the calabrian coast and is the symbol of the region.
-Like most citrus, I am sure it makes an excellent marmalade, though my Key Lime marmalade would be hard to top, but I digress.
+Bergamot is small, pear-shaped citrus native to southeast Asia.
+Now it is commercially grown in Calabria, Italy.
+The fruit thrives on the Calabrian coast and is the symbol of the region.
+Like most citrus, I am sure it makes excellent marmalade.
+My Key Lime marmalade would be hard to top, but I digress.

 I found that various North American plants of the mint family are also called bergamot due to their fragrance.
-One was used to make a beverage by the American Indian Oswego tribe and was adopted by the 18th century colonists during their boycott of British teas!
-We won’t get into that now though!
+One was used to make a beverage by the American Indian Oswego tribe.
+In the 18th century, colonists drank this ‘tea’ during their boycott of British teas!
+We won’t get into that now, though!

-The worst info I found was that Bergamot has been used in Witchcraft.
-Maybe it cast a spell on all those people who think it is the best tasting tea ever!
+The worst info I found was that Bergamot had been used in Witchcraft.
+Maybe it cast a spell on all those people who think it is the best-tasting tea ever!
 Are you spellbound?